...they are precious in His sight.

-At Child of God Preschool, we strive to incorporate all areas of development into our curriculum, encouraging children to grow and develop physically, emotionally, intellectually and spiritually.
-Each week, the lead teachers create detailed lesson plans that include age-appropriate activities, and align with the Ohio Department of Education’s Pre-K Standards.
+At The Child of God Preschool, we strive to incorporate all areas of development into our curriculum, encouraging children to grow and develop physically, emotionally, intellectually and spiritually.
+Each week, the lead teachers create detailed lesson plans that include age-appropriate activities which are aligned with the Ohio Department of Education's Early Learning and Development Standards.

 Each classroom is set up to encourage a sense of learning, discovery, and community.
-This is accomplished by providing a variety of learning centers in each classroom:
+This is accomplished by providing the following variety of learning centers in each classroom:

 ART CENTER